-From the above equations, we obtain the following three observations. \begin{itemize} \item Equation (\ref{eqn:mu_O}) indicates that, the posterior mean ${\bm \mu }_{\Omega}$ is the linear weighted sum of the received pilot ${\bf y}_\Omega$, i.e., ${\bm \mu }_{\Omega}={\bf w}^{\rm H}{\bf y}_\Omega$, where the weight ${\bf w}:=\left( {\bm \Sigma}(\Omega,\Omega) + \sigma^2{\bf I}_{{\rm dim}(\Omega)} \right)^{-1} {\bm \Sigma}(\Omega,:)$ only relies on the kernel ${\bm \Sigma}$. \item Equation (\ref{eqn:Sigma_O}) shows that, posterior covariance ${\bm \Sigma }_{\Omega}$ only relies on kernel ${\bm \Sigma}$, while it is unrelated to the received pilot ${\bf y}_\Omega$ in channel estimation. \item Equation (\ref{eqn:n_O}) suggests that the \ac{fas} port selection only relies on the posterior covariance ${\bm \Sigma }_{\Omega}$. \end{itemize} These observations reveal that, the switch matrix $\bf S$ and the weight for reconstructing $\bf h$ can be designed offline and then deployed online for regression.
-In this way, the complexity of employing the S-BAR online can be significantly reduced.
-Therefore, the implementation of the proposed S-BAR can be realized in the two stages as shown in Fig. \ref{img:Illustration}, and their details are explained as follows.
+In this subsection, the practical implementation of the proposed S-BAR is discussed.
+Firstly, from the derivations in the above subsection, we obtain the following three observations. \begin{itemize} \item Equation (\ref{eq:channel_reconstrcutor}) indicates that, given $\bf S$, the channel reconstructor $\hat{\bf h}$ is the linear weighted sum of the received pilots ${\bf y}$, i.e., $\hat{\bf h}={\bf W}^{\rm H}{\bf y}$, where the weight ${\bf W}:={\left( {{{\bf{S}}^{\rm{H}}}{\bf{\Sigma S}} + {\sigma ^2}{{\bf{I}}_{PM}}} \right)^{ - 1}}{{\bf{S}}^{\rm{H}}}{\bf{\Sigma }}$ only relies on the kernel ${\bm \Sigma}$. \item Equation (\ref{eq:Sigma_t}) shows that, posterior covariance ${\bm \Sigma }_{t}$ only relies on kernel ${\bm \Sigma}$, while it is unrelated to the received pilot ${\bf y}$ in instantaneous channel estimation. \item Equation (\ref{eq:n_t+1}) suggests that the \ac{fas} port selection only relies on the posterior covariance ${\bm \Sigma }_{t}$. \end{itemize} These observations reveal that, the switch matrix $\bf S$ and the weight $\bf W$ for reconstructing $\bf h$ can be designed offline and then deployed online for regression.
+Therefore, the implementation of the proposed S-BAR can be realized in the two stages as shown in {\bf Algorithm 4}, so that the complexity of employing the S-BAR online can be significantly reduced.
+The details are explained as follows.